feralislatr/474App/README.md

 # CISC474DeathCalcApp
-## Running the APP
+## Running the APP (cloud9 instructions)
-- You have to run the API on a different server than the webapp
+- You have to run the API on a different server than the webapp, which can be done following the steps below.
-- I will keep the API running on my workspace.
-However, if you do not get a cause of death, it could mean that the API is down.
-You can email me, and I will put it back up.
-- To run the Web App using the API i am running, simply run Web_App/index.html.
-- Or, you can run the API yourself following the steps below.

 ### Create 2 workspaces.
 #### In the first Workspace: